lightning/bolts/01-messaging.md

    - MUST stop parsing the `tlv_stream`.
  - if a `type` or `length` is not minimally encoded:
    - MUST fail to parse the `tlv_stream`.
- - if decoded `type`s are not monotonically-increasing:
+ - if decoded `type`s are not strictly-increasing (including situations when two or more occurrences of the same `type` are met):
    - MUST fail to parse the `tlv_stream`.
  - if `length` exceeds the number of bytes remaining in the message:
    - MUST fail to parse the `tlv_stream`.